 My Voice: Expressing My Wishes for Future Health Care Treatment

 The Ministry of Health encourages all capable adults in B.C. to do advance care planning, and take the further step of documenting their wishes and instructions for future health care using the tools available in the advance care planning guide.
-For more information, click on the links below.
+Click on the links below for more information.